A general randomized test for Alpha: Empirical illustration

-We collect monthly data on all stocks that were part of the S\&P 500 for at least five years between January 1985 and December 2024, thus ending up with $N=1019$ stocks.
-For the $i$-th security, we compute the return over the $t$ -th month as
+We illustrate our procedure by testing whether several linear factor pricing models correctly price the constituents of the S{\&}P 500 index.
+We collect monthly data on all stocks that were part of the S\&P 500 for at least five years between January 1985 and December 2024, using simple percentage returns on the $i$-th stock gross of dividend yield

-for $P_{i,t}$ the end of the month stock price and $DY_{i,t}$ the percent per annum dividend yield.\footnote{ To ensure that the index accurately represents the US stock market, S{\&}P regularly updates the composition of the index.
+where $P_{i,t}$ is the end of the month stock price and $DY_{i,t}$ is the percent per annum dividend yield.\footnote{ To ensure that the index accurately represents the US stock market, S{\&}P regularly updates its composition.
 We account for these changes by revising the set of included assets every month.
-Security data are sourced from \emph{Datastream}, while we obtain those on the pricing factors (and on the risk-free rate) from the website of Professor Kenneth French.}
+Security data are sourced from \emph{ Datastream}, while we obtain those on the pricing factors (and on the risk-free rate) from the website of Professor French.} We define the excess returns as $y_{i,t}$, and test six linear factor pricing models that are all encompassed by the following regression